 7. Shop the Old Navy Uniform Sale.

 Old Navy's $3 and $4 Polos are legendary – and they usually go on sale RIGHT before school starts.
-The Children's Place is also know for great uniform sales, and Walmart is a good standby for inexpensive polos and pants as well.
+The Children's Place is also know for great uniform sales, and Target is a good standby for inexpensive polos and pants as well.

 Here are other great places to shop for school uniforms:

 Sometimes shopping online can save you more than leaving your house…why?
 Stores often put out online codes that are BETTER than the deals happening at brick and mortar locations.

 For instance – right before school last year, Target released a code for $40 Off a $100 Purchase of Dorm Room items (think rugs, lamps, bedding, etc.).
 The same code was NOT available if you were shopping in the store (I know… I tried it).